adamedx/autographps-sdk/ROADMAP.md

 * Add delta
 * Parse odata context
 * Use a new appid hosted in a normal aad tenant rather than a consumer-initiated tenant
+* Add Get-GraphProfileSettings, Select-GraphProfile
+* Add Get-GraphConnection, Select-GraphConnection
+* Allow named connections
+* Support certificate paths to certificate files outside of the certificate store to allow apponly support on Linux
+* Add -NoProfile option to Connect-GraphApi to remove impact of profiles on connections

 ### Postponed